The Silmarillion: Influence in music

 In 1998, the German power metal band Blind Guardian released a concept album about the events in the book titled Nightfall in Middle-Earth.
+All 25 of its tracks detail events from The Silmarillion, and have titles that allude to those events.
+For example, track 7 is titled "The Curse of Fëanor".

 The Norwegian classical composer Martin Romberg has written three full-scale symphonic poems, "Quendi" (2008), "Telperion et Laurelin" (2014), and "Fëanor" (2017), inspired by passages from The Silmarillion.
 The works were premiered by orchestras in Southern France between 2009 and 2017.

-The British rock band Marillion and the French black metal band Hirilorn (later, Deathspell Omega) took their names from the book.
+The British rock band Marillion and the French black metal band Hirilorn (later, Deathspell Omega) took their names from the book, as did the Swedish death metal band Amon Amarth, Sindarin for "Mountain of Doom".